Istock 1366650120 1 Scaled Aspect Ratio 1200 384

 • Very high numbers of damaged cells in the blood: This can block blood flow inside organs like the heart and lungs, so they don’t function properly or fail.

-Our treatment approach has the potential to cure AML.
+Our treatment approach has the potential to cure Acute Myeloid Leukemia.